 Be a Sustainability Innovator and Accelerate Your Career

+By Dr. Justin Bull, the academic director of the MEL and MHLP programs and a full-time lecturer at the UBC Sauder Robert H. Lee Graduate School.
 The world is facing complex, interdisciplinary challenges that require new ways of leading.
 We need leaders who are familiar with and comfortable working across different areas of knowledge, and who are adept at working with teams made up of people from diverse cultural and professional backgrounds.
+We need people who are able to embrace uncertainty and who can lead through nuance.
+More than ever, we need leaders who are confident stepping out of their technical roles to guide their organization and industry in new sustainable directions.

-The Master of Engineering Leadership (MEL) and Master of Health Leadership and Policy (MHLP) prepare people to do this across eight specializations in industries that are reinventing themselves, from how we generate energy and design ships to how we deliver health care.
+The Master of Engineering Leadership (MEL) and Master of Health Leadership and Policy (MHLP) prepare people to do this across distinct specializations in industries that are reinventing themselves, from how we generate energy and design ships to how we deliver health care.

 These programs are designed for people who want to be part of a more sustainable future, whether that’s in service of implementing innovations to combat climate change or transforming the way health care is delivered.